Yijia-Xiao/Yijia-Xiao.github.io/_pages/about.md

   - *Pre-training* can extract universal representation.
 Bridge the gap between `massive unlabeled` and `limited labeled` data.
   - *Knowledge* is the empirical summarization of experiences/data.
     - Find motifs and infer their properties from massive protein data
-    - In reverse, use these knowledge to better infer on `unseen` protein.
+    - In reverse, formalize these knowledge to better support proteomics/genetics research.

 - **Interdisciplinary**: with biology, neuroscience, etc.
   - Use AI to model *co-evolutionary* information (inspired by *biology*)
   - How to adapt AI for molecular dynamics
-    - Basic units interact with each other simultaneously (e.g. protein folding), rather than sequentially.
-Simultaneity should be a vital addition to NLP models.
+    - Building blocks interact with each other simultaneously For protein folding, locality & simultaneity should be added to AI models.
+[Levinthal's paradox](https://en.wikipedia.org/wiki/Levinthal%27s_paradox).
   - How can AI learn like human (inspired by *cognition*)
     - Formalizing problems and search external databases
     - Reflecting and adjusting knowledge bases